 Die Walküre (The Valkyrie) by Richard Wagner (1870)

 Richard Wagner is renowned for using motifs in his operas.
 His masterpiece is a cycle of four operas, The Ring of the Nibelung, which takes fifteen hours to perform.
 I’m not gonna lie, some of it is boring... but it also includes some of the most stirring and exciting music in all of opera.
 Indeed, parts of it are so stirring that more sensitive souls have reportedly needed medical attention after listening to it!

 I’ve chosen the overture to the second opera which evokes a raging storm.
 The hero of the opera, Siegmund, staggers through a forest to arrive at the house of Hunding.
 The music has a clarity and excitement which grabs your attention immediately: initially only the stringed instruments play but things burst into life when the brass section joins the action.

 This orchestral prelude sets things up for the extraordinary scenes which follow.
 In a nutshell, Siegmund falls passionately in love with Hunding’s wife, Sieglinde, who turns out to be his own long-lost twin sister and act ends with the two declaring their undying love for one another and running off to commit an act of incest.
 The plots of Wagner’s operas are bizarre (I haven’t even mentioned that the twins were demi-gods raised by a wolf…), but the music is so moving that everybody should give it a try.
-You may already know bits of it from Apocalypse Now.
 (AK)

 Dr Atomic by John Adams (2005)